Islamic State threatens two Japanese captives in video

 The footage named the men as Haruna Yukawa and Kenji Goto.

 The video was not dated, but on a visit to Cairo on Jan.
-17, Japanese Prime Minister Shinzo Abe pledged around $200 million in non-military assistance for countries battling Islamic State.
+17, Japanese Prime Minister Shinzo Abe pledged around $200 million (£131.6 million) in non-military assistance for countries battling Islamic State.

 "Extremism and Islam are completely different things," Abe said.
 "We strongly demand the immediate release of the Japanese citizens unharmed ...
 The international community needs to respond firmly and cooperate without caving into terrorism."